safdar-azeem/vue-ssr-lite/README.md

 })
 ```

-For multi-app host routing, use exact hosts, wildcard hosts, or the advanced
+For application host routing, use exact hosts such as `example.com`,
+subdomains such as `admin.example.com`, wildcard hosts such as
-`domain` options.
-Host specificity determines the winner; duplicate ownership
+`*.shop.example.com`, or the advanced `domain` options.
+Host specificity
-and ambiguous routing fail during startup.
+determines the winner; duplicate ownership and ambiguous routing fail during
+startup.

 ## Advanced capabilities